Inihaw

-Inihaw ([ɪˈni:haʊ] ee-NEE-how), also known as sinugba or inasal, are various types of grilled or pit-roasted barbecue dishes from the Philippines.
+Inihaw ([ɪˈni:haʊ] ee-NEE-how), also known as sinugba or inasal, are various types of grilled or spit-roasted barbecue dishes from the Philippines.
 They are usually made from pork or chicken and are served on bamboo skewers or in small cubes with a soy sauce and vinegar-based dip.
 The term can also refer to any meat or seafood dish cooked and served in a similar way.
 Inihaw are commonly sold as street food and are eaten with white rice or rice cooked in coconut leaves (pusô).
-Inihaw is sometimes referred to as Filipino barbecue or (informally) Pinoy BBQ.
+Inihaw is also commonly referred to as Filipino barbecue or (informally) Pinoy BBQ.